-He has no family relationship with any directors and/or major shareholders of the Company, nor any conflict of interest with the Company.
+He has no family relationship with other directors and/or major shareholders of the Company, nor any conflict of interest with the Company.
 He does not hold any directorships in any public listed companies.
-He has no conflict of interest with the Company and has not been convicted of any offences within the past five (5) years other than traffic offences, if any and has not been imposed any public sanction or penalty by the relevant regulatory bodies during the financial period ended 31 March 2020.
+He has not been convicted of any offences within the past five (5) years other than traffic offences, if any and has not been imposed any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 March 2021.